 Communication got off to a rocky start.
 Two of Polar’s engineers served as our first liaison.
 They didn’t give us the sense that Polar recognized the severity of the situation.
 The company initially told us it would make only a few minimal changes to its website and the app.

-We then contacted a Finnish journalist we know and trust, at She ramped up the pressure on Polar and made sure its senior management was informed of the issue.
+We then contacted a Finnish journalist we know and trust, Hanna Nikkanen at Long Play.
+She ramped up the pressure on Polar and made sure its senior management was informed of the issue.

 None of that produced the desired reaction.
-According to Marco Suvilaakso, Polar’s chief strategy officer, Polar is in full compliance with the and it’s the user’s responsibility to decide which data they publicly share.
+According to Marco Suvilaakso, Polar’s chief strategy officer, Polar is in full compliance with the new European privacy law and it’s the user’s responsibility to decide which data they publicly share.

 The screen finally goes dark